 Top 10 Places to Visit in Cusco Peru

-If you’re traveling to Peru for the first time, then it’s most likely that you’ll be visiting the Cusco imperial city and here we are to teach you a bit of all the amazing things to do there!
-As most travelers believe that Cusco is all about Machu Picchu, let us tell you that there’s so much more to explore than what you already know.
+If you’re traveling to Peru for the first time, then it’s most likely that you’ll be visiting the Cusco imperial city, and here we are to teach you a bit about all the amazing things to do there!

 Since Cusco was the capital of the Inca Empire, the pre-Columbian city had an incredible infrastructure, with residential, ceremonial, administrative, and public sectors arranged in the shape of a cougar.
-Unfortunately, most of these Inca buildings were entirely destroyed, while others remain as the foundations that hold the current colonial constructions.

 Get lost on Cusco city’s magical streets.

-And even though Cusco has been incredibly damaged by several earthquakes, the Inca structures were the ones that have withstood until the current date.
-For that reason, the Cusco historic center has authentic architecture, with both eras harmonically combined into the most visually and historically striking old town in Peru.
+For that reason, the Cusco historic center has authentic architecture, with both eras harmoniously combined into the most visually and historically striking old town in Peru.

 Luckily for you, we have gathered 10 of the most important attractions within the city so you can plan the perfect travel itinerary!